[Learn Korean I13] -(으)나 마나, -는 데다가, -는 셈이다

 The second homework is to memorize new words.

-Please memorize the forty words from number 481 to number 520 on page 7 in the intermediate vocabulary list.
+Please memorize the 40 words from numbers 481 to 520 on page 7 in the intermediate vocabulary list.
 It’s already 500 words!

 That’s awesome.